The Untamed Episodes 21 – 30 Synopsis

 This remark of Wei Wuxian’s comes after multiple attempts from Lan Wangji to have Wei Wuxian either sit through the zither score, Xi Hua, or learn it himself.
 Lan Wangji has been quite insistent on playing this zither piece as it serves to help Wei Wuxian clear his mind and “eliminate evil” after Wei Wuxian ended up collapsing from the use of the Yin Tiger Seal which levelled and killed all of Wen Ruohan’s puppets.
 It saw him sleep for three days.
 Wei Wuxian has been insisting this was from exhaustion, but Lan Wangji continues to worry the use and cultivating of the Yin Tiger Seal is doing harm to Wei Wuxian’s state of mind.
 He worries that Wei Wuxian could slowly be consumed by evil and won’t be able to control himself as the Yin Tiger Seal took control of him.

-Lan Wangji’s worries isn’t unjustified as Wei Wuxian has been seen on one occasion to have been so charged with anger, it did take Lan Wangji’s calming hand plus a few moments of trying to control and suppress his anger to calm it.
-This was seen when Jin Zixuan had falsely accused Jiang Yanli of not conducting herself with dignity because of a misunderstanding which saw Jin Zixuan think she was going after some subordinate called Ah Yuan when this Ah Yuan was just someone she asked to help pass on a bowl of soup for Jin Zixuan.
+Lan Wangji’s worries aren’t unjustified as Wei Wuxian has been seen on one occasion to have been so charged with anger, it did take Lan Wangji’s calming hand plus a few moments of trying to control and suppress his anger to calm it.
+This was seen when Jin Zixuan had falsely accused Jiang Yanli of not conducting herself with dignity because of a misunderstanding which saw Jin Zixuan think she was going after some subordinate called Ah Yuan when this Ah Yuan was just someone she asked to help pass on a bowl of soup for Jin Zixuan (Episode 22).

 In saying that, Wei Wuxian’s emotions have only ever stirred a bit; and the Yin Tiger Seal has so far only ever been used during situations where injustice has been committed.
 This was the case in Yiling Supervisory Office (Episode 20) when he ended the Wen occupation there, when Wen Qing and a grandma were about to be whipped by their captives (Episode 21) and when he moved to take over control of Wen Ruohan’s puppets which allowed victory over Wen Ruohan and the elimination of the Wen Clan (which, we should mention, Wei Wuxian didn’t received any credit for.
 Jin Guangyao was credited as having the greatest contribution to the success of the She Ri Zhe Campaign for his infiltration efforts of the Wen Clan).